Humana (NYSE:HUM) Releases FY 2022 Earnings Guidance

-Humana (NYSE:HUM – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Humana (NYSE:HUM – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $24.000-$ for the period, compared to the Thomson Reuters consensus estimate of $24.130.
 The company issued revenue guidance of -.

-Humana (NYSE:HUM – Get Rating) last released its earnings results on Wednesday, February 2nd.
-The insurance provider reported $1.24 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.23 by $0.01.
-Humana had a return on equity of 17.39% and a net margin of 3.53%.
-The firm had revenue of $21.05 billion during the quarter, compared to analysts’ expectations of $21.28 billion.
-During the same period in the previous year, the firm posted ($2.30) EPS.
-Humana’s revenue for the quarter was up 10.5% on a year-over-year basis.
-Equities analysts expect that Humana will post 24.14 EPS for the current year.
+Humana (NYSE:HUM – Get Rating) last announced its quarterly earnings results on Wednesday, February 2nd.
+The insurance provider reported $1.24 EPS for the quarter, beating the Zacks’ consensus estimate of $1.23 by $0.01.
+The company had revenue of $21.05 billion for the quarter, compared to analysts’ expectations of $21.28 billion.
+Humana had a net margin of 3.53% and a return on equity of 17.39%.
+Humana’s revenue was up 10.5% compared to the same quarter last year.
+During the same period in the prior year, the company posted ($2.30) EPS.
+On average, research analysts anticipate that Humana will post 24.14 earnings per share for the current year.

-HUM has been the subject of several analyst reports.
-UBS Group reaffirmed a hold rating and set a $486.00 price objective on shares of Humana in a research report on Friday, January 7th.
-Sanford C. Bernstein lowered their price objective on Humana from $470.00 to $431.00 in a research report on Tuesday, January 11th.
-BMO Capital Markets lowered their price objective on Humana from $490.00 to $415.00 in a research report on Friday, January 7th.
-Deutsche Bank Aktiengesellschaft upped their price objective on Humana from $418.00 to $435.00 in a research report on Thursday, February 3rd.
-Finally, SVB Leerink lowered their price objective on Humana from $528.00 to $525.00 and set an outperform rating for the company in a research report on Thursday, February 3rd.
-Eight analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $484.36.
+HUM has been the topic of a number of recent research reports.
+Barclays dropped their price target on shares of Humana from $540.00 to $490.00 and set an overweight rating on the stock in a research note on Friday, January 7th.
+Morgan Stanley upped their price target on shares of Humana from $410.00 to $436.00 and gave the company an equal weight rating in a research note on Wednesday, March 9th.
+Truist Financial upped their target price on shares of Humana from $500.00 to $520.00 and gave the stock a hold rating in a report on Wednesday, January 5th.
+Sanford C. Bernstein decreased their target price on shares of Humana from $470.00 to $431.00 in a report on Tuesday, January 11th.
+Finally, Mizuho reaffirmed a buy rating and set a $500.00 target price on shares of Humana in a report on Friday, January 7th.
+Eight research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $484.36.

-Several institutional investors have recently added to or reduced their stakes in HUM.
-State of Tennessee Treasury Department boosted its position in shares of Humana by 38.5% in the 4th quarter.
-State of Tennessee Treasury Department now owns 30,200 shares of the insurance provider’s stock worth $14,008,000 after buying an additional 8,402 shares in the last quarter.
-Allstate Corp lifted its holdings in Humana by 110.8% in the 4th quarter.
-Allstate Corp now owns 5,879 shares of the insurance provider’s stock valued at $2,727,000 after purchasing an additional 3,090 shares in the last quarter.
-NewEdge Advisors LLC lifted its holdings in Humana by 118.1% in the 4th quarter.
-NewEdge Advisors LLC now owns 2,445 shares of the insurance provider’s stock valued at $1,134,000 after purchasing an additional 1,324 shares in the last quarter.
-Visionary Wealth Advisors purchased a new position in Humana in the 4th quarter valued at about $259,000.
-Finally, Sequoia Financial Advisors LLC purchased a new position in Humana in the 4th quarter valued at about $240,000.
-Institutional investors and hedge funds own 92.96% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in HUM.
+EverSource Wealth Advisors LLC bought a new position in shares of Humana during the 4th quarter valued at $160,000.
+Sequoia Financial Advisors LLC bought a new position in shares of Humana during the 4th quarter valued at $240,000.
+Belpointe Asset Management LLC bought a new position in shares of Humana during the 4th quarter valued at $102,000.
+Penserra Capital Management LLC grew its holdings in shares of Humana by 19.6% during the 4th quarter.
+Penserra Capital Management LLC now owns 635 shares of the insurance provider’s stock valued at $293,000 after purchasing an additional 104 shares during the last quarter.
+Finally, NEXT Financial Group Inc grew its holdings in shares of Humana by 14.8% during the 4th quarter.
+NEXT Financial Group Inc now owns 697 shares of the insurance provider’s stock valued at $323,000 after purchasing an additional 90 shares during the last quarter.
+92.96% of the stock is currently owned by institutional investors.

 About Humana (Get Rating)